rspublic/receitas/massa-pizza.md

 1. Asse no forno pré-aquecido a 300°C por 10 minutes ou até que a base esteja dourada e o queijo borbulhando.

-1. NOTE: As with all dough recipes, the amount of flour will vary depending on weather, brand of flour, etc. Use as much flour as you need to handle the dough, but keep in mind that the stickier the dough, the better the texture of your pizza crust will be.